DuncanWalter/combobulate/README.md

 xor(true, true) // false
 ```

 The `xor` function takes two booleans and returns a boolean.
 Simple enough.
 There is absolutely no reason to ever use a neural net to approximate `xor`, but we're going to do it anyway.
-Besides, the general process is the same for approximating any function:

-1. Translate the target function to accept and return number arrays
-2. Gather some input-output pairs of the translated function
-3. Follow the procedure of gradient decent

-So the first step is to make the function 'accept and return number arrays.'
-This is because neural nets are build on matrix multiplication and numeric functions; they won't understand other input types.
-For `xor`, this is super easy:
+So the first step is to make the function accept and return number arrays.
+This is because neural nets operate on number arrays.
+They won't understand other input types.
+For `xor`, this is straightforward:

 ```javascript
 xor([0, 0]) // [0]